lockevod/Karoo-KDoubleType/README.md

 ## Instructions

 - Add custom fields to your profiles (HR, Power, etc).
+- You can add two horizontal fields and two vertical fields.
+- You can configure the fields in the configuration tab and select if you want colored zones or not.

 ## Configuration
-You can configure left and right sides in configuration tab.
+- You can configure left and right sides in configuration tab.
+- Horizontal fields rounds to integer numbers ( ie for speed 12.6 you will see 13)
+- If you chose vertical fields you can see 5 digits (including the decimal point for speed and slope).
+- Coloured zones are based in your Karoo zones.
+Slope zones are based in Hammerhead climber zones.

 ## Know Bugs
-- The max number of every field is 3 digits, but it's better if you don't mix two types with 3 digits always.
+- The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.
+- There isn't possible to configure alignment of the fields (currently, will be in future versions).
+- Not intensive tested with all the fields, please report any issue.
+For example, number adaptation for the fields is not tested with all the fields.

 ## Credits

 - Made possible by the generous usage terms of timklge (apache 2.0).
 He has a great development and I use part of his code to create this extension. https://github.com/timklge?tab=repositories
 - Thanks to valterc for the great ki2 app.
 Colors file is from his app.
+- Thanks to vinapp for the vinapp app and for share code with me.
 - Thanks to Hammerhead for the great Karoo device.
 - Thanks to DC Rainmaker for the great guide to sideload apps.
 - Thanks to Boxicons for the great icons.